 By the time Amatu’l-Bahá began her travels, there were hundreds of pioneers of all ages who had left their native lands and settled in a variety of places: the heartland of Africa, Latin America, the Pacific Islands, the countries of Europe.
 The immense cultural differences and the constant struggles endured by living in inhospitable climates for

 years caused fatigue in many of these dedicated pioneers.
 Only the love of Bahá’u’lláh sustained these brave souls and enabled them to accept sacrifices in His path and remain at their posts.
-It was in 1964 that Amatu’l-Bahá Rúhíyyih Khánum, in her sincere desire to teach and proclaim the Cause, combined with her love for these pioneers burning in her heart, began journeys which took her to isolated communities far in the bush, to cold, wind-swept islands, and to lone pioneers in humid villages deep in the jungle.
+It was in 1964 that Amatu’l-Bahá Rúhíyyih Khánum, in her sincere desire to teach and proclaim the Cause, combined with her love for these pioneers burning in her heart, began journeys that took her to isolated communities far in the bush, to cold, wind-swept islands, and to lone pioneers in humid villages deep in the jungle.
 In the course of her historic travels, she shared the glad tidings of the Cause with unnumbered receptive souls, attracted them to the divine teachings, and encouraged the local believers in their efforts to expand and consolidate the Faith.
 Likewise, in the eager hearts of the pioneers she met she instilled a fresh confidence and awareness of the inestimable importance of the service they were rendering to God and His Cause.

 There were many occasions after Rúhíyyih Khánum’s international teaching travels when those who serve in the Holy Land had the opportunity to listen to her recounting thrilling stories about these travels in moving, inspiring and encouraging terms.
 Many times we heard her express how proud she was of the achievements of the self-sacrificing pioneers, and at the same time she would, like a worrying mother, share her concern for their well-being and comfort.